 4. Student statement about their interest in the project and skills or preparation they bring to the collaboration.

 6. Report from previous summer research award (most recent), if applicable.

-When you complete your application (in word or in pdf format), be sure to read the guidelines for each category as you put together an itemized and justified budget.
-Additional travel or housing support may be available for students with signification financial need.
+When you complete your application, be sure to read the guidelines for each category as you put together an itemized and justified budget.